EvansDataScience/basicFinal_VISUAL/README.md

 # Final Project
-## Course: Computational Thinking for Governance Analytics
+## Course: Visual Analytics for Policy and Management

 ## Group: